Richard Berens (cricketer, born 1864)

-Richard Berens (28 January 1864 – 14 July 1909) was an English cricketer and barrister.
+Richard Berens (28 January 1864 – 14 July 1909) was an English cricketer and a barrister.

-Berens was educated at Westminster School and Christ Church, Oxford, and qualified as a barrister at the Inner Temple in 1892.
+Berens was educated at Westminster School and Christ Church, Oxford.
+He qualified as a barrister at the Inner Temple in 1892.

-A club cricketer, he was invited to take part in two tours by English amateurs to the West Indies in 1894-95 and 1896-97 and one to North America in 1898.
+A club cricketer, Berens was invited to take part in two tours by English amateurs to the West Indies in 1894-95 and 1896-97 and one to North America in 1898.
 He played all of his first-class cricket career on these tours.
 He was a batsman, but his contributions were modest: the 37 and 50 he scored in the second match against Barbados on the first tour were the only innings in which he reached 25.

-He married Elizabeth Evelyn Gibbons on 3 December 1900.
+Berens married Elizabeth Evelyn Gibbons on 3 December 1900.